about / archives / contact / subscribe / twitter

 Primary Twitter:

-News Corporation, often known simply as News Corp., is a media conglomerate founded and owned by Australian media mogul Rupert Murdoch.
+News Corporation, often known simply as News Corp., is a publishing company founded and substantially owned by Australian media mogul Rupert Murdoch.

-News Corp. has a wide variety of holdings across publishing, film, television, and the Internet, led by 20th Century Fox, Fox Broadcasting Company, Fox News Channel, Sky Broadcasting, and MySpace.
+News Corp was formed in 1979 out of an Australian newspaper publishing company Murdoch owned.
+For decades, it was among the world’s largest media companies, with a wide variety of holdings across publishing, film, television, and the Internet, led by 20th Century Fox, Fox Broadcasting Company, Fox News Channel, Sky Broadcasting, and MySpace.

-In July 2011, News Corp. closed the 168-year-old tabloid News of the World, which Murdoch had owned since 1969, over a phone-hacking scandal involving the paper’s reporters and editors that also prompted an investigation from the FBI and the arrests of several Sun journalists over alleged bribery of government officials.
-Rebekah Brooks, the former head News International, was arrested and later charged with perverting the course of justice and conspiracy.
+In July 2011, News Corp closed the 168-year-old tabloid News of the World, which Murdoch had owned since 1969, over a phone-hacking scandal involving the paper’s reporters and editors that also prompted investigations from the FBI and Scotland Yard, and the arrests of several Sun journalists over alleged bribery of government officials.
+Rebekah Brooks, the former head of News International, was arrested and later charged with perverting the course of justice and conspiracy, though she was acquitted in 2014, while former News of the World editor Andy Coulson was convicted of conspiracy and sentenced to 18 months in jail.
 In total, more than 50 arrests had been made in the scandals by British police as of May 2012.

-News Corp. made $2.74 billion in profit in 2011, and as of 2011, most of its revenue came through cable network programming.
+News Corp made $2.74 billion in profit in 2011, and as of 2011, most of its revenue came through cable network programming, now part of 21st Century Fox.
 MySpace and its newspaper division have both failed to generate significant contributions to that profit.
-Those organizations are subsidized in part by the large profits generated by other units of News Corp., such as 20th Century Fox.
+Until the split, those organizations were subsidized in part by the large profits generated by other units of the former News Corp, such as 20th Century Fox.

-News Corp. also bought the software platform for the Skiff e-reader in 2010 and invested in the online paid-content service Journalism Online, both moves regarded as a ramp-up for a large paid-content network.
+News Corp also bought the software platform for the Skiff e-reader in 2010 and invested in the online paid-content service Journalism Online, both moves regarded as a ramp-up for a large paid-content network.
+In 2013, News Corp bought the social news site Storyful as a way to verify, use, and distribute viral video and begin to develop a social news agency.

-In 2013, the company announced the launch of two 24-hour sports networks — Fox Sports 1 and Fox Sports 2 — to compete with ESPN.
+In 2013, the company launched two 24-hour sports networks — Fox Sports 1 and Fox Sports 2 — to compete with ESPN.

 Recent Nieman Lab coverage: